Blogging takes dedicated effort to produce great results. Get the latest advice.

 Knowing which one to choose depends on which benefit is most valuable and fits the goals of the business or blogger.

 At this time, the Internet is dominated by five major blogging sites.
 The list below includes their monthly U.S. unique visitors estimated by Quantcast at the time of this writing: (more…)

-A common promotional tactic among independent Web publishers and online marketing people is to post comments on other blogs and forums and add a link back to their own sites.
+A common promotional tactic among independent online publishers and marketers is to post comments on other blogs and forums and add a link back to their own sites.

 The tactic can teeter on a fine line between acceptable site promotion and spamming. (more…)

 Knowledge is money, especially in a small organization where one individual knows almost everything about a particular set of tasks such as online marketing.